 This is partly what it means to love the Lord with all your mind (Matthew 22:37).
-They may know that God created the world and everything in it because they’ve read this a million times in Genesis, but our kids don’t necessarily know how to explain it themselves.
+Our kids may know that God created the world and everything in it because they’ve read this a million times in Genesis, but they don’t necessarily know how to explain it themselves.

 We need to connect the dots for them as to how the Bible really can be proved by science, archaeology, and history.